Exploring your vocation

 The Diocesan Discernment (or Vocation) Process

 To enter the formal Diocesan Discernment Process, you must be recommended by your incumbent/chaplain using the recommendation form below.
-This happens if your incumbent/chaplain believes you have the potential to be a candidate for ordained or licensed lay ministry and are ready to test this further.
+This happens if reflection on the Qualities above has given your incumbent/chaplain confidence that there is sufficient evidence that you have the potential to be a candidate for ordained or licensed lay ministry and are ready to test this further.

 DOWNLOAD Incumbent/Chaplain Recommendation Form